 Russia says first Avangard hypersonic missiles enter service

+Mach 1 is a unit of measurement equivalent to the speed of sound.
 "The first missile regiment equipped with latest strategic missiles with the Avangard hypersonic glide vehicle entered service at 10 am Moscow time on December 27," the defence ministry said, according to Russian news agencies.

-(AFP) SCY
+No other details were immediately provided but defence officials have said that the first Avangard regiment is based in the Orenburg region in the Urals.
+A defence ministry spokesman declined immediate comment.

+Moscow has said it showed US arms inspectors the Avangard missiles in November.
+Putin unveiled images of the new weapon during his state of the nation address in 2018, saying it would defeat all existing missile defence systems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)